Log actual dCache door used in transferred event

 One solution for both of these I think would be to add the source and destination to the "transferred" event, showing what was actually transferred.

-#1 Updated by Marc Mengel about 1 year ago
+#1 Updated by Marc Mengel over 1 year ago

 - Status changed from New to Resolved